Adaptive Euler methods for stochastic systems with non-globally Lipschitz coefficients: A comparative numerical review of some available schemes

-where $\vecu=(u_1,u_2,\ldots,u_{J-1})^T$, $u_j(t)\approx u(x_j,t)$ with $x_j=j\Dx$ and $A$ is the standard finite difference approximation to the Laplacian.
+For further details on the finite difference approximation of SPDEs see \cite{LPS}.
+To be able to compare different system sizes $d$ we scaled the Euclidean norm in the standard way (see for example \cite{LPS}) to approximate the function space norm $L^2([0,1])$.
 This system of SDEs displays linear stiffness (similar to the geometric Brownian motion) and nonlinear stiffness arising from the drift and diffusion coefficients.
 The parameter $\epsilon$ then determines the degree of linear stiffness.
-To examine convergence we take $\epsilon=0.1$, $J=101$ and $T=1$.
+To examine convergence to the SDE system \eqref{eq:FDASPDE} we take $\epsilon=0.1$, $T=1$ for $d=m=10$ (Fig. \ref{fig:SPDE10}) and $d=m=100$ (Fig. \ref{fig:SPDE100}).

-In \Cref{fig:SPDEA} the increment tamed method is not seen to converge over the range of $\hmax$ taken apart from the smallest step with $\epsilon=0.1$.
-In fact if we take a larger value of $\epsilon$, (eg $\epsilon=1$) the fixed step balanced and fully tamed methods only start to converge for smaller $\hmax$ (eg $\hmax\leq 0.5$) due to linear stiffness issues as illustrated in Section \ref{Sec:GBM}.
-We also see in \Cref{fig:SPDEA} the drift implicit and adaptive methods have similar errors but the semi-implicit adaptive method is more efficient, as it does not use a nonlinear solver and is more efficient than the explicit fixed step methods.
-We see that the drift implicit method is at least an order of magnitude slower than the other methods.
-The backstop method was not used for either the drift implicit or adaptive methods.
+For the smaller system size ($d=10$) in Fig. \ref{fig:SPDE10} (a) we see all methods converging for $\hmax$ sufficiently small, although {\tt Projected EM} initially diverges.
+We see in (b) that {\tt Adaptive IEM} is more efficient than {\tt Drift Implicit} and is similar to the other explicit schemes.
+When $m=100$ {\tt Projected EM} is no longer seen to converge on this range of $h$ and so is not plotted in Fig. \ref{fig:SPDE100}.
+In (a) we now see that the {\tt Drift Implicit} is more accurate \noteB{for a given $h_{\max}$} and from (b) that it is comparable in efficiency with {\tt Adaptive IEM}.